sdl-context/integration/cwd_optimize_js/src/main/resources/readme.md

 Once the web page has loaded, the module will rewrite the matching elements according to the following rules:

-*   If the element matches an img tag, the src attribute will be resolved to its fully qualified domain name.
-For example a src URL of `/my/image.jpg` will be resolved to `http://www.mysite.com/my/image.jpg`
+*   The module checks that it is working against an `img` element.
+The current version does not support optimization of any other elements.

-*   The resolved src URL will have the `:` within the protocol removed.
-For example `http://www.mysite.com` will become `http//www.mysite.com`
+*   If the src URL is absolute, it will have the `:/` within the URL removed.
+For example `http://www.mysite.com` will become `http/www.mysite.com`

 *   The content of the `data-cid-rule` attribute will be prepended to the beginning of the src URL.
-For example a `data-cid-rule` of `/scale/100x200` and a src URL of `http//www.mysite.com/my/image.jpg` will become `/scale/100x200/http//www.mysite.com/my/image.jpg`
+For example a `data-cid-rule` of `/scale/100x200` and a src URL of `http/www.mysite.com/my/image.jpg` will become `/scale/100x200/http/www.mysite.com/my/image.jpg`

 *   The transformation handler location will be prepended to the beginning of the src URL.
-For example, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg`.
+For example, the previous example will become `/t/scale/100x200/http/www.mysite.com/my/image.jpg`.
 This location can be customised (see below).

 *   The content of the `data-cid-to-rule` attribute will be appended to the end of the src URL.
-For example with a `data-cid-to-rule` of `/to/image.gif`, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg/to/image.gif`
+For example with a `data-cid-to-rule` of `/to/image.gif`, the previous example will become `/t/scale/100x200/http/www.mysite.com/my/image.jpg/to/image.gif`

 *   If a custom visibility style has been specified during configuration, then the element visibility will be set appropriately (see below).